Spain (Kingdom of Spain)

 Hiking routes to Pico de las Nieves.

-There are two hiking routes to the top of Pico de las Nieves and the southern one is probably more interesting.
 I followed the northern trail, which starts in charming Vega de San Mateo town – which couldn’t be better for morning breakfast in one of the delicious local cafes.

 Pico de las Nieves from Cruz Grande.